Disfranchisement after the Reconstruction era

 Cameron are for Negro Suffrage; they are all Candidates for the United States Senate.
 No Radical Newspaper Opposes Negro Suffrage.
 Geary said in a Speech at Harrisburg, 11 August 1866--'There Can Be No Possible Objection to Negro Suffrage.'")

-Disfranchisement after the Reconstruction era in the United States, especially in the Southern United States, was based on a series of laws, new constitutions, and practices in the South that were deliberately used to prevent black citizens from registering to vote and voting.
+Disfranchisement after the Reconstruction era in the United States, especially in the Southern United States, was a series of laws, new constitutions, and practices that were deliberately used to prevent black citizens from registering to vote and voting.
 These measures were enacted by the former Confederate states following the end of the Reconstruction era in the late 19th century.
 Efforts were also made in Maryland, Kentucky, and Oklahoma.
 Their actions were designed to thwart the objective of the Fifteenth Amendment to the United States Constitution, ratified in 1870, which prohibited states from depriving voters of their voting rights based on race.
 The laws were frequently written in ways to be ostensibly non-racial on paper (and thus not violate the Fifteenth Amendment), but were implemented in ways that selectively suppressed black voters apart from other voters.

 In the 1870s, white racists had used violence by domestic terrorism groups (such as the Ku Klux Klan), as well as fraud, to suppress black voters.
 After regaining control of the state legislatures, Southern Democrats were alarmed by a late 19th-century alliance between Republicans and Populists that cost them some elections.
 After achieving control of state legislatures, white conservatives added to previous efforts and achieved widespread disfranchisement by law: from 1890 to 1908, Southern state legislatures passed new constitutions, constitutional amendments, and laws that made voter registration and voting more difficult, especially when administered by white staff in a discriminatory way.
 They succeeded in disenfranchising most of the black citizens, as well as many Poor Whites in the South, and voter rolls dropped dramatically in each state.
 The Republican Party was nearly eliminated in the region for decades, and the Southern Democrats established one-party control throughout the Southern United States.

 In 1912, the Republican Party was split when Theodore Roosevelt ran against William Howard Taft, the party nominee.
 In the South by this time, the Republican Party had been hollowed out by the disfranchisement of African Americans, who were mostly excluded from voting.
 Democrat Woodrow Wilson was elected as the first southern President since 1848.
 He was re-elected in 1916, in a much closer presidential contest.
 During his first term, Wilson satisfied the request of Southerners in his cabinet and instituted overt racial segregation throughout federal government workplaces, as well as racial discrimination in hiring.
 During World War I, American military forces were segregated, with black soldiers poorly trained and equipped.